maptiler/maptiler-sdk-js/README.md

     // assumes that the source is already added to the map with the given layer ID
     id: "my-geojson-source", // the name of the source
-    layerID: "route-layer", // the name of the layer
+    layerID: "route-layer", // the name of the layer },
-    featureSetIndex: 0, // the index of the featureset within the geojson },
   // OR
   keyframes: [], // an array of keyframes